 iGEM teams "go beyond the lab" and imagine their projects in a social/environmental context, to better understand issues that might influence the design and use of their technologies.
 The most successful teams often work hard to imagine their projects in a social context, and to better understand issues that might influence the design and use of their technologies.
 Increasingly, they also work with students and advisors from the humanities and social sciences to explore topics concerning ethical, legal, social, economic, biosafety, or biosecurity issues related to their work.
 Consideration of these “Human Practices” is crucial for building safe and sustainable projects that serve the public interest.

-Visit the 2016 Human Practices Hub for more detailed information on Human Practices in the current iGEM competition.
+A message from Meagan Palmer, iGEM Director of Human Practices.
+Visit the Human Practices Hub to learn more about Human Practices activity in the iGEM Competition.

 Human Practices is a key component in the development of an iGEM project where teams consider the many ways that their research can impact society.
 The work that they do in this varies in many ways; some teams will question how synthetic biology could change our view of life and science, others will have an active dialogue with their community in order to asses the needs of the world around them and to educate the public about synthetic biology.
 Some teams have ventured into policy making by creating proposals to help advance the science in their country.
 Students have also developed educational resources in their language to teach younger and older generations about science, engineering, and biology.
 The safety and security risks are assessed by all teams as a competition requirement.
 They must actively consider how their project will affect their environment and how it will affect public perception.